cockroachdb/docs/v21.2/multiregion-overview.md

 {% include {{page.version.version}}/sql/indexes-regional-by-row.md %}

-Note that the behavior described above also applies to [inverted indexes](inverted-indexes.html).
+Note that the behavior described above also applies to [GIN indexes](inverted-indexes.html).

 For an example that uses unique indexes but applies to all indexes on `REGIONAL BY ROW` tables, see [Add a unique index to a `REGIONAL BY ROW` table](add-constraint.html#add-a-unique-index-to-a-regional-by-row-table).